 Skip to Content

-Christmas Gnomes for Festive Decorating!
+How to Craft DIY Christmas Gnomes for a Festive Touch

 Make these DIY Christmas gnomes using simple supplies from the craft store!
 These are perfect for decorating a mantel or table for the holidays.
 This is a great project for both kids and adults.